wenwenkong/ISLR2_lab_exercise/exercise/ISLR2_ch3_applied_exercise_solutions.md

-Solutioins to the applied exercises in ISLR2 ch3
+solutioins to the applied exercises in islr2 ch3
 ================
 Wenwen Kong
 8/6/2022